Seddryck/NBi/_documentation/resultset-alteration.md

 ---
 layout: documentation
 title: Alterations
-prev_section: syntax-2-0
+prev_section: scalar-native-transformation
-next_section:
+next_section: query-syntax
-permalink: /docs/resultset-alterations/
+permalink: /docs/resultset-alteration/
 ---
 Using the [new syntax](../syntax-2-0/), it's possible to define alterations on a result-set.
 It gives you the possibility to alter the result-set without modifying the query retrieving it.
 It's especially useful when the alteration is complex to write in the query language or when it's not possible to modify the query (stored procedure, assembly, report-dataset ...).
 The two alterations supported by NBi are the filters and the converts.